Intrinsic Information Flow in Structureless NP Search: Conceptual Lineage

-\textbf{Relation to query and decision-tree models.} Classical query and decision-tree lower bounds typically rely on combinatorial arguments that quantify how many candidates can be eliminated per query.
+\textbf{Relation to query and decision-tree models.} Query and decision-tree lower bounds typically rely on adversary arguments and combinatorial techniques that limit how effectively queries can distinguish among possible inputs.
+Such bounds are inherently tied to the underlying query model, as they quantify the distinguishing power of queries within that model, and may be circumvented in more powerful computational models such as parallel circuits.
 Our work does not seek to strengthen such bounds.
-Instead, it recasts unstructured NP witness recovery through an explicit Shannon-theoretic framework, deriving impossibility from mutual-information accumulation under a fixed uniform prior.
-The contribution is conceptual: it isolates a regime in which the access interface itself has vanishing information rate.
+Instead, it recasts unstructured NP witness recovery within an explicit Shannon-theoretic framework, deriving impossibility from the accumulation of mutual information under a fixed uniform prior.
+The conceptual contribution is to isolate a regime in which the access interface itself has vanishing information rate, yielding limitations that cannot be overcome by additional computation or parallelism.